 - Body aches

 - Skin rash

 - Partial paralysis or muscle weakness.

 - Disorientation or confusion.

 - Stiff neck.

-Chikungunya is disease caused by the bite of Aedes mosquito and the mosquito will mainly bite during the day.
+Chikungunya is a disease caused by the bite of an Aedes mosquito and the mosquito will mainly bite during the day.
 The symptoms usually start to exhibit within 3 to 7 days after being bitten by an infected mosquito.
 There are no vaccines for this disease.

 - joint pain.